|

 autopsy physicians were requested by the Department of Justice

-whether they are consistent with the autopsy report. back to text
+determining whether they are consistent with the autopsy

 It, therefore, was our opinion